 Diversity, Equity, Inclusion and Accessibility Educational Presentations

-Diversity, Equity, Inclusion and Accessibility Committee volunteers are currently available to present for ALA members and to ALA local chapters on one of these three powerful programs at your location!
+Diversity, Equity, Inclusion and Accessibility Committee volunteers are currently available to present to ALA local chapters on one of these four powerful programs at your location!
 Contact d[email protected] to discuss your program and learn more about how the committee can assist you in achieving your diversity and inclusion educational goals.*